 In June 1998, the Financial Accounting Standards Board issued Financial Accounting Standard No. 133, "Accounting for Derivatives, Investments and Hedging Activities."
 This statement establishes accounting and reporting standards for derivative financial instruments, including certain derivative financial instruments imbedded in other contracts and for hedging activities.
-During 1999, the Financial Accounting Standards Board issued Financial Accounting Standard 137 which defers the effective date of Financial Accounting Standard No. 133 to fiscal years beginning after June 15, 2000.
+During 1999, the Financial Accounting Standards Board issued Financial Accounting Standard No. 133 to fiscal years beginning after June 15, 2000.
 As we do not have any derivative financial instruments, this pronouncement is not expected to impact us.